AgentCreator Architecture and Design

 The processing is accomplished through four types of Snaps found in each LLM Snap Pack:

-- Tool Calling Snap: forwards user input and tool specifications to the model's API, receiving the model's generated output in return.
+• Tool Calling Snap: Sends user input and tool details to the model’s API and receives the output.

-- Function Result Snap: formats the results generated by user-invoked functions into a custom data output structure defined within SnapLogic.
+• Function Result Snap: Formats function results into a custom data structure.

-- Message Appender Snap: adds the results of tool runs to the message list, serving as input for subsequent tool calls.
+• Message Appender Snap: Adds tool results to the message list for use in subsequent tool calls.

 Message transmission